bergant/nlexperiment/readme.md

-## Explicit definition of parameter sets (fur model)
+## Parameter space mapping
-The following example is using NetLogo Fur model (Wilensky 2003) to show explicit parameter space definition and parameter mapping.
+The following example is using NetLogo Fur model (Wilensky 2003) to show explicit definition of parameter sets and parameter mapping.

 There are 5 parameters in the NetLogo Fur model: